-FINAL EXAM (25%)
+FINAL EXAM (30%)

 The final exam will be scheduled during the University exam period (December 11-22).
-We are currently planning for the final exam to be held inperson, although this may shift depending on University policy and Covid safety concerns.

 Cumulative final exam, covering material from across the course.
 The final exam will consist of both multiple choice and short answer questions, and will have a time limit of 2 hours, 30 minutes.